 In middle-aged and older people, degenerative disc disease can cause bone spurs to form around the nerve roots.
-A bone spur is abnormal growth of bone, and usually occurs inside the neural foramen (nor-al for-a-min) the opening in the cervical spine between two vertebrae where the nerve root leaves the spine to travel into the arm.
-If these bone spurs get large enough, they may begin to rub on the nerve root and irritate it.
-This causes the same symptoms as a herniated disc: pain to run down the arm, numbness to occur in the areas the nerve serves, and weakness in the muscles that the nerve supplies.
+A bone spur is an abnormal bone growth that usually occurs inside the neural foramen, the opening in the cervical spine between two vertebrae where the nerve root leaves the spine to travel into the arm.
+If these bone spurs get large enough, they may begin to rub on and irritate the nerve root.
+This causes the same symptoms as a herniated disc: pain that radiates into the arm, numbness along the nerve path, and muscular weakness.

 Perhaps the most serious of the problems caused by degeneration of the spinal segment in the cervical spine is the condition called spinal stenosis.
 Spinal stenosis is caused by bone spurs in the late stages of spinal degeneration.
 As the bone spurs form, the size of the spinal canal becomes smaller.
-The bone spurs begin to press on the spinal cord or the nerve roots.
-This pressure can cause numbness, tingling, or pain in the arms, hands, and legs.
+The bone spurs begin to press on the spinal cord or the nerve roots, which can cause numbness, tingling, and pain in the arms, hands, and legs.

-Spinal stenosis is sometimes called cervical myelopathy and is different from the simpler problem where only one nerve root is being pinched by a herniated disc or a bone spur.
-When there is narrowing of the spinal canal (the bony tube where the spinal cord runs), the whole spinal cord may be affected.
+When there is a narrowing of the spinal canal (the bony tube through which the spinal cord runs), the whole spinal cord may be affected.
 This is different than when the bone spurs only narrow one of the neural foramen.
-The symptoms are also much different.
-A pinched nerve from either a herniated disc or a bone spur rarely affects the legs.
-Cervical myelopathy can affect both the arms and the legs.
+A pinched nerve from either a herniated disc or a bone spur rarely affects the legs, but cervical myelopathy can affect both the arms and the legs.